Begin the New Year on a Better Workflow.

 Here are the differences between HRIS, HRMS, and HCM:

-HRIS: Initially, HRIS referred to a basic system for storing employee records.
-As HR functions evolved, HRIS expanded to include processes like talent acquisition, recruitment, and ongoing employee data management.
+• HRIS System expanded to include processes like talent acquisition, recruitment, and ongoing employee data management.

-HRMS: As organizations adopted more advanced software, HRMS emerged to automate HR tasks.
-Today, HRMS may include payroll management and time and labor tracking and is often used interchangeably with HRIS.
+• HRMS may includeย payroll management and time and labour tracking, and is often used interchangeably with HRIS.

-As a company’s headcount reaches 30-50 employees, managing employee data in Excel can quickly become a nightmare.
-The sheer volume of information and the complexity of relationships make simple tasks like approving time-off requests a burden.
+Managing employee data in Excel can quickly become a nightmare as a company’s headcount reaches 30-50 employees.
+The sheer volume of information and the complex relationships make simple tasks like approving time-off requests a burden.

-As your team gets bigger, the chances of making mistakes and running into problems increase, affecting how your business runs day-to-day and the overall happiness of your employees.
-This is where an HRIS system proves invaluable, streamlining processes and reducing manual errors, so you can focus on your team’s growth and well-being.
+As your team grows, the likelihood of mistakes and problems increases.
+This is where an HRIS system proves invaluable, reducing manual errors so you can focus on your team’s growth and well-being.

 Below are some of the main benefits of working with an HRIS: